 Your track record of success

-Continue reading to explore 10 interview questions for social media managers and how to prepare for your interview experience.
+If you’re wondering how to prepare for a social media manager interview, continue reading to explore 10 interview questions for social media managers and how to get ready for your interview experience.

-The following list of questions draws from online resources that interviewers, as well as social media manager job candidates, use to prepare for interviews.
-While there are many possible questions an interviewer can ask you, we focus on questions that encourage you to think critically about your social media experience, the field of social media marketing, and your potential as a leader.
+The following list of social media interview questions for managers draws from online resources that interviewers, as well as social media manager job candidates, use to prepare for interviews.
+While interviewers can ask many possible questions, it’s helpful to focus on those that encourage you to think critically about your social media experience, the field of social media marketing, and your potential as a leader.

 The list combines behavioral questions, which employers ask to learn more about your prior experience, and situational questions, which interviewers ask to estimate how you’ll fare in workplace scenarios you might encounter on the job.
-For each question, we offer insights into what employers are trying to find out and recommendations on how to form your answer.
+For each question, insights are available into what employers are trying to find out, as well as recommendations on how to form your answer.

 Tip: Use the STAR method—Situation, Task, Action, Result—to formulate answers to behavioral and situational interview questions.